• Skip to primary navigation

 Does Gnocchi Have Gluten? (& GF Gnocchi Brands)

-Last Updated on November 29, 2021
+Last Updated on September 1, 2024

-Today, we’re going to be answering the question: does gnocchi have gluten?
-It’s a popular Italian favorite, that makes for a delicious meal.
+Gnocchi is a popular Italian favorite, that makes for a delicious meal.
 But can it safely be eaten on a gluten-free diet?
 We’ll be covering it all in this post.

 What Is Gnocchi?